ETC5523-2025/assignment-4-packages-and-shiny-apps-Janhavi232009/jgb/README.md

 ## Overview

-MyPackage provides a cleaned dataset from ETC5523 Assignments 3 based in the [article](https://www.theguardian.com/technology/2022/nov/20/amazon-warehouse-new-york-brooklyn-red-hook)and an interactive Shiny application that allows users to explore, visualize, and analyze the data dynamically.
+MyPackage provides a cleaned dataset from ETC5523 Assignments 3 based on the [article](https://www.theguardian.com/technology/2022/nov/20/amazon-warehouse-new-york-brooklyn-red-hook) and an interactive Shiny application that allows users to explore, visualize, and analyze the data dynamically.
 The package is designed for teaching, learning, and interactive data exploration.

 - **Dataset:** `sensor_data` — cleaned, structured, and ready for from Purple Air (kaggle).
 - **Shiny app:** launch using `launch_app()` to explore the data interactively.